One Direction’s Liam Payne Is Living His Dream With Cheryl Cole And New Baby

 Liam Payne of the band One Direction says he’s been living the dream with Cheryl Cole, now the two of them have had their first born son, according to USA Today.
-According to this Instagram post, the boy is 7 pounds 9 ounces and was born on Wednesday, March 22.
-Apparently, Liam Pyne and Cheryl Cole are having a bit of trouble coming up with a name for the little fellow.
+According to this Instagram post, the boy is 7 pounds, 9 ounces and was born on Wednesday, March 22.
+Apparently, Liam Payne and Cheryl Cole are having a bit of trouble coming up with a name for the little fellow.

 On Wednesday 22nd March Liam and I became parents to an incredibly beautiful, healthy baby boy, weighing 7lb 9 and looking like a dream.
 Although he still doesn’t have a name he is already stealing hearts.
 We are all madly in love and overwhelmingly happy with our little arrival.
 Happy Mother’s Day to all the mothers around the world.
 A day that now has a different meaning to me forever????